k-sav/message-classifier/README.md

     "reason": "Urgent booking request with specific date and ASAP confirmation needed" },
   "metadata": {
+    "method": "llm",
+    "hints_provided": true,
     "model": "gpt-4o-mini",
     "tokens_used": 245,
     "timestamp": "2025-11-02T10:30:00.000Z"
   }
 }
 ```

+**Note:** If the heuristic fully classifies the message, `method` will be `"heuristic"` and no tokens will be used!

 ### Health Check